DavidMcMorrow/The-Best-Tetris-AIs-Ever/README.md

 -----How to run Genetic Algorithm-----

-Move to the geneticAlgorithm Branch on this repository.
+Move to the geneticAlg Branch on this repository.

 Run main_menu.py, using python main_menu.py